 - The Academic Vice President will notify the student in writing of the results of the appeal.
 Every effort will be made to notify the student within one month.

-“E” Grade Appeal to the Committee on Academic Standing
+“E” “F” Grade Appeal to the Committee on Academic Standing

-- Explanation of E Grade – An E grade is assigned by an instructor when a student has completed too little work for an earned grade (A, B, C, D, F).
+- An E grade is assigned by an instructor when a student has completed too little work for an earned grade (A, B, C, D, F).
 As of the Fall 2023 term, the E grade is no longer an option for grading.
 Starting with the Fall 2023 term, instructors will assign an F grade and enter the last day of attendance.

 - Prior to the Fall 2023 term, students received E grades because they did not attend class or stopped attending class but did not withdraw from the course by the official deadline.
 The E and F grade both have the same academic weight with a student’s GPA.

-- A student may petition the Committee on Academic Standing to request that an E grade be changed to a W grade.
+- A student may petition the Committee on Academic Standing to request that an E or F grade be changed to a W grade.

 - This request should be filed only when students were prevented from withdrawing from a course officially due to circumstances beyond their control.
-(See current Catalog Policies.)
+(See current Bergen Academic Catalog Policies.)

-- Petitions must be filed within four (4) semesters of the semester in which the E was received, not including Winter or Summer terms.
+- Petitions must be filed within four (4) semesters of the semester in which the E, F, was received, not including Winter or Summer terms.